 4. Track Your Progress

 Accomplishing your goals is rarely easy, but it’s always worth it.
-The hard work you put in now could reward and enhance your life in ways that you might not be able to imagine.
-So push past your initial discomfort, brave through blunders, and don’t forget to enjoy yourself in the process.
+The hard work you put in now could reward and enhance your life in ways you never thought possible.
+So push past your initial discomfort, brave through blunders and, most importantly, don’t forget to enjoy yourself in the process.